Electric Cars

 Suzuki Waku electric car conceptThe Waku is a retro-styled electric concept from SuzukiSuzuki

-Retro styling is the order of the day for the Waku plug-in electric hybrid by Suzuki — but that's all we really know for now.
-The car is on Suzuki's stand in Tokyo, but the company isn't giving away any details about the electric powertrain, or what the car might cost — or even if it will go into production.
+Retro styling is the order of the day for Suzuki's Waku plug-in electric hybrid—but that's all we really know for now.
+The car is on Suzuki's stand in Tokyo, but the company isn't giving away any details about the electric powertrain, what the car might cost, or even if it will go into production.

-We suspect some styling details will crop up in future vehicles, however, and the interior could well be a minimalistic glimpse at the company's future, complete with wood details and an all-touch interface.
+However, we suspect some styling details will crop up in future vehicles, and the interior could be a minimalistic glimpse at the company's future, complete with wood details and an all-touch interface.

 Like GearBrain on Facebook